 So this pandemic certainly came out of nowhere and completely ruined a ton of plans for you probably.
 And not just big holiday ones, even small things, like routine visits to the spa have taken a backseat for the sake of your health and safety.
 Nothing is open and everyone is staying at home until this whole thing blows over.
-It’s good to be cautious, but just because you’re not going to the spa doesn’t mean you should be negligent about your skin care.
+It’s good to be cautious, but just because You’re not going to your favorite medspa, Skinly Aesthetics, doesn’t mean you should be negligent about your skin care.

 In fact, you should pretty much establish your own home spa to take proper care of yourself.
 Now when I say home spa, I don’t mean actually buying the equipment, products and furnishing that you’d find at a normal spa, but rather to make due with what you have and work with whatever comes to your mind.